smartcontractkit/documentation/docs/getting-started/intermediates-tutorial.md

 ### `fulfillRandomWords` function

-`fulfillRandomWords` is a special function defined within the `VRFConsumerBaseV2` contract that our contract extends from.
+`fulfillRandomWords` is a special function defined within the `VRFConsumerBaseV2` contract that our contract extends.
 The coordinator sends the result of our generated `randomWords` back to `fulfillRandomWords`.
-You will implement some functionality here to deal with the result:
+You need to change some details of the contract here to get the desired result:

 1. Change the result to a number between 1 and 20 inclusively.
 Note that `randomWords` is an array that could contain several random values.
 In this example, request 1 random value.
 1. Assign the transformed value to the address in the `s_results` mapping variable.
-1. Emit a `DiceLanded` event.
+1. Trigger a `DiceLanded` event.

 ```solidity
 // SPDX-License-Identifier: MIT